-Naturally, IoT brings infinite potential and possibilities for businesses, with everyday devices able to connect, monitor, and transfer large amount of data between each other.
+Naturally, IoT brings infinite potential and possibilities for businesses, with everyday devices able to connect, monitor, and transfer large amounts of data between each other.

 However, in the rush to adopt this new technology, organisations need to carefully consider the new security risks posed by introducing IoT into the workplace.

 New challenges with IoT

 When traditional computer hardware and software vulnerabilities arise, manufacturers such as Apple and Microsoft release security updates and patches to fix them.

 However, unlike traditional IT infrastructure, IoT is made up of hardware and software from a huge number of different sources.
 In many cases, these manufacturers are prioritising bringing their device to market before a competitor does, which means security becomes an afterthought.